mB-PiBox/Adafruit_Python_LED_Backpack/README.md

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

-Written by Tony DiCola for Adafruit Industries.
+Written by Tony DiCola for Adafruit Industries.<br>
 Modified by mB-PiBox (Marshall)

 MIT license, all text above must be included in any redistribution